-Recommendations for HCV Testing of Perinatally Exposed Children and Siblings of Children With HCV Infection RECOMMENDED RATING 1 All children born to HCV-infected women should be tested for HCV infection.
+Recommendations for HCV Testing of Perinatally Exposed Children Siblings of Children With HCV Infection en and RECOMMENDED RATING 1 All children born to HCV-infected women should be tested for HCV infection.
 Testing is recommended using an antibody-based test at or after 18 months of age.
-I, A Testing with an HCV-RNA assay can be considered in the first year of life, but the optimal timing of such testing is unknown.
-IIa, C Testing with an HCV-RNA assay can be considered as early as 2 months of age.
-IIa, B Repetitive HCV RNA testing prior to 18 months of age is not recommended.
+I, A Repetitive HCV RNA testing prior to 18 months of age is not recommended.
 III, A Children who are anti-HCV positive after 18 months of age should be tested with an HCV-RNA assay after age 3 to confirm chronic hepatitis C infection.
 I, A The siblings of children with vertically-acquired chronic HCV should be tested for HCV infection, if born from the same mother.
 I, C